What Constitutes Medical Malpractice and How to Build a Case

 Consulting with medical professionals: We work with healthcare practitioners who can explain how the error occurred and what should have been done differently.

-Documenting your recovery: Keeping a detailed journal of your symptoms and how the injury has affected your daily life provides vital context for your damages.
+Documenting your recovery: Keeping a journal of your symptoms and how the injury has affected your daily life provides vital context for your damages.

 Preserving physical evidence: In some cases, flawed medical devices or incorrect medications can serve as direct proof of negligence.